 - Showmanship at Halter Showmanship is designed to evaluate the exhibitor's ability to execute, in concert with a well-groomed and conditioned horse, a set of maneuvers prescribed by the judge with precision and smoothness while exhibiting poise and confidence, and maintaining a balanced, functional, and fundamentally correct body position. - 2.
 In Showmanship classes, exhibitors are to show to the presiding (call) Judge only.
 Only the handler is judged, the horse is merely a prop to show the showmanship ability of the handler. - 3.
 Show management and/or judges define the showmanship pattern. - 4.
 Class Procedures All exhibitors may enter the ring and then work individually, or each exhibitor may be worked from the gate individually (show and go). - 5.
-The following maneuvers are acceptable for use in the pattern: lead the horse at a walk, trot, extended trot, or back; execute any of the gaits (including back) in straight and/or curved lines or a combination of straight and curved lines; stop; turn 90, 180, 270, 360 degrees or any combination or multiple of these turns.
-The pull turn is an unacceptable maneuver.
-The pattern must require the exhibitor to set the horse up squarely for inspection sometime during the class. - 6.
-Equipment When showing in Western tack and attire, Western style show halters with lead are to be used.
-A chain under the chin is allowed, no lip chains or chains over the nose are allowed.
-When showing in English tack and attire, appropriate English bridle or English style show halter are to be used.
-Showmanship whips, war bridles or like devices or any type of wire or rope over a horse's head are not permitted. - 7.
 Showmanship is required by all exhibitors